Axelpuff/hundredschools/descriptions/zhuangzi/quote.md

-There is nothing that is not 'that'; there is nothing that is not 'this'.
+*"There is nothing that is not 'that'; there is nothing that is not 'this'."*